 The Power Competition uses an all new 3x180 TPI carcass, a new Power race compound, and a thinner Aramid Protek layer.
 According to Michelin, this new construction results in 25% less rolling resistance when compared to the Pro 4 Service Course.
 My test of the Pro 4 Service Course (read review) back in 2014 resulted in a rolling resistance of 14.9 Watts per tire.
 If Michelin's claims are true, the new tires should outperform the 'gold standard' Continental GP4000S II.

 Although Michelin claims the Power Competition to be the successor of the Pro 4 Service Course, and after testing the Competition, Endurance, and All Season, I feel that isn't completely true.
-In my opinion, the Power Competition replaces the Pro 4 Comp and the Power Endurance is the true replacement of the Pro 4 Service Course.
+In my opinion, the Power Competition replaces the Pro 4 Comp, and the Power Endurance is the real replacement of the Pro 4 Service Course.
 It seems there isn't a true replacement of the Pro 4 Endurance (read review) which had an all-round compound and reinforced sidewalls.
 Keep an eye on the site as I'll get the other reviews online in the next few days.

 |Tire Type||Tubetype (clincher)|